KatrineHoey/DelpinSecondEdition/README.md

 2) Resource.Microservice uses docker.
 Therefor you have to Download Docker on your device.
 Open docker desktop, and use the command "Docker-Compose up" inside Command prompt while standing in the same path as the yml file in Resource.Microservice.
 EventStore is available at http://localhost:2113/ or http://localhost:1113/.
 Username:admin and Password:changeit

+3) The project uses RabbitMQ, so you need to have this running.

-3) To run it you need to choose startup-project.
+4) To run it you need to choose startup-project.
 You have to start: Delpin.WebClient, Gateway.API, Customer.Microservice, Lease.Microservie and Resource.Microservice.